robinschuere/writersblock/model.md

     + Authors description
     + Description
     - List of titles
-    - List of personal traits (exceptionally)
+    + List of statistic traits
-    - List of statistical traits
+    + List of required statistic traits
   - Events
     + Description
     + Authors description
     - statistical trait change
     - personal trait change
     - title gain
+  - Places
+    - Name
+    - Description
+    - Authors description
+    - List of characters
+    - List of main resources
+  - Nations and Countries
+    - Name
+    - Description
+    - Authors description
+    - List of places

+## Nations and countries
+It should be possible to create a kind of structure in where places are linked to a coordinates based system.

 ## Login
 The app should be user specific.
 This means that the App holds a minimum security measure for unwilling eyes.
 (Since the data is stored on the chrome DB, no data will be sent to a remote server)